OfficeDev/TrainingContent/Teams/04 Fundamentals of Microsoft Teams/Lab.md

 1. Following the steps from Exercise 1, redeploy the app.
 In summary, perform the following steps.
     1. Update the manifest (if necessary) with the ngrok forwarding address.
+	1. Run `gulp manifest` to rebuild the package if you updated the manifest.
     1. Run `gulp build` and resolve errors.
     1. Run `gulp serve`
     1. Sideload the app into Microsoft Teams.